SimplyEdit/simplyedit-for-designers/editable_menu.md

 ##data-simply-list

-So instead, we'll use a new trick: `data-simply-list`.
+Instead, we'll use a new trick: `data-simply-list`.

 ```html
 <nav>